 It’s all about making up your mind

-And a little parentheses here: getting healthy is in our power, and we all have the tools to make all the below changes, but if we have not made up our mind, it’s not going to happen (like with everything in life that requires major change and action).
+And little parentheses here: getting healthy is in our power, and we all have the tools to make all the below changes, but if we have not made up our mind, it’s not going to happen (like with everything in life that requires major change and action).
 Someone once told me: “You won’t make a change until you are fed up of being fed up.”
 And it was true.

 That’s why I put this guide together.

-My body is not stiff anymore, I don’t crush during day, and sinus pressure headaches are rare.
-I have’t taken one single Advil or any other medicine since I started.
-When my sinuses bother me, some turmeric, ginger, elderberry syrup or essential oils are enough to handle it.
+My body is not stiff anymore, I don’t crush during the day, and sinus pressure headaches are rare.
+I haven’t taken one single Advil or any other medicine since I started.
+When my sinuses bother me, some turmeric, ginger, elderberry syrup, or essential oils are enough to handle it.

-Beyond the Plant Paradox
+Beyond the plant paradox

 So while The Plant Paradox book offered me all the answers to my health questions, there is so much Dr. Gundry could expand on in one single book.
 I was curious to find out more, so I started following some of the health gurus I knew were more or less in line with Dr. Gundry’s recommendations.

-It’s not a diet, it’s a lifestyle
+The plant paradox is not a diet, it’s a lifestyle

-That’s why I started the “CreativeInMyKitchen” community and developing recipes that are not only healthy and anti-inflammatory, but are delicious and interesting.
-In order to make these dietary and lifestyle changes sustainable we need to be able to cook and eat good food.
+That’s why I started the “CreativeInMyKitchen” community and developing recipes that are not only healthy and anti-inflammatory but are delicious and interesting.
+In order to make these dietary and lifestyle change sustainable, we need to be able to cook and eat good food.

 Before we start…

-So while I encourage you to investigate why you are gaining weight (if), or losing too much weight for that matter, I also encourage you to seek health not weight loss.
+So while I encourage you to investigate why you are gaining weight (if) or losing too much weight for that matter, I also encourage you to seek health, not weight loss.
 Once you remove all the external factors that cause you inflammation and pain, your body will restore its own balance.